yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 Some software is deployed on systems not connected to the Internet.
 Authenticity checks for off-line systems can occur at time of deployment of released software.
 Off-line systems require appropriate configuration and maintenance to be able to conduct useful authenticity checks.
-If the off-line systems in operation are part of constrained node environments, they do not possess the capabilities to process and evaluate all kinds of different authenticity proofs that come with a released software.
+If the off-line systems in operation are part of constrained node environments, they might not possess the capabilities to process and evaluate all the authenticity proofs that come with released software.

-A consumer of a released software wants:
+A consumer of released software wants:

 - a proof of authenticity that can be checked by an off-line system for vast periods of time after system deployment
 - a proof of authenticity to be small and as uniform as possible to allow for application in constrained node environments